Skip to main content

 About the collection

-BMC Pediatrics is calling for submissions to our Collection on Prematurity, health care outcomes and microbiomes.
+BMC Pediatrics welcomed for submissions to our Collection on Prematurity, health care outcomes and microbiomes.

 Preterm birth, defined as birth before 37 weeks' gestation, occurs in 10% of live births worldwide.
 Of those, 40% are thought to result from infection.
 In order to prevent preterm births, it is important to understand the role of the microbiome in regards to prematurity.
 In this context, the role of maternal and neonatal microbiome has been the objective of much research.
 There has been an increase in emerging evidence regarding the influence of microbiome and microbiota on health from early stages of life, yet there are still gaps in the understanding.